 In order to grow as inquisitive, resilient, caring and responsible individuals we encourage all of our young people to embrace the opportunities available to them both at school and in their own local communities.
 Taking part in team work, creative productions, volunteering and sporting opportunities, the Duke of Edinburgh programme, work experience and exploring wider interests is highly valued by colleges, universities and employers.
 We encourage students to build time into their routine for such activities.
+Taking full advantage of the range of opportunities on offer through our enrichment programme will enhance any future applications.
+The range has been designed to develop interests and skills in addition to building a long lasting confidence.

 This booklet is designed to be the beginning of a dialogue between school and home about your child's KS4 curriculum choices.
+Please do take time to read all material.

-Please do attend our KS4 Options Evening and, of course, feel free to contact any of our subject teachers to discuss your child's choices.
+Our Options Evening will need to take a different form due to COVID restrictions but also feel free to contact any of our subject teachers to discuss your child's choices.